revelaction/mankidown/README.md

 The markdown file above will create two anki cards for the `Basic` note type.

-The structure of the file is simple:
+The structure of the markdown file is simple:

-- Each H1 Heading element is imported as an Anki card
+- Each H1 Heading element is imported as an Anki note
 - H1 Heading elements can contain (in the header line) anki tags separated by space.
 - H2 Heading elements are imported as a note type `field`.
 - The H2 Headings in the first note should contain a word indicating the Anki field to be mapped.